 - ‘the possibility of X’ is an Aversion towards what we don’t want or Dveṣa.

 - ‘it has to be Y’ is Desire, for something we want, or Rāga.

 - There is the ‘I’, or Delusion, Moha at the beginning, that is the Delusion of the enduring Self.

 Moha, Dveṣa and Rāga are known as the Three Poisons in Theravada Buddhism and are what lead to suffering.
-So we have our neediness as the driver of suffering; the need to know, the need for order, the need for others to agree with us, the need for some grand purpose to the cosmos, the need for certainty, safety, and clarity.
+So we have our neediness as the driver of suffering: the need to know, the need for order, the need for others to agree with us, the need for some grand purpose to existence, the need for certainty, safety, and clarity.
 All that neediness needs an answer.

-It’s the Buddha’s lesson, that arises a paradox.
-The same neediness for clarity, happiness and peace of mind we strive for creates the suffering we endure.
+It’s the Buddha’s lesson that arises in a paradox.
+The same neediness for clarity, happiness and peace of mind we strive for creates the conditions for the suffering we endure.
 Our desperate search and grasping for answers doesn’t lead to inner peace but inner turmoil.
 The Self looks for Itself; in trying to understand and care for the Self, the thinking mind runs in circles.

 Our insecurity leads us on this path as we try to make sense of the world and address our suffering.
-But the belief in reason and knowledge gives us many of our problems we are facing.
-Life can’t be cleaned up, sanded down and to fit inside our neat little boxes, it’s always going to to be messy, contradictory and mysterious.
+But the belief in reason and knowledge gives us many of the problems we face.
+Life can’t be cleaned up and sanded down to fit inside our neat little boxes; it will always be messy, contradictory and mysterious.

 This is the way.
 Accepting this truth paradoxically leads to happiness and liberation from suffering.
 The world does have to make sense, or to put it another way.

 As soon as you accept that life doesn’t have to make sense, that’s when it starts making sense.Richard Collison